DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/complete-vision-guidance/calibration/3d-quantitative-calibration-validation.rst

 * The calibration plate moved during the calibration process.
 * The camera mount (fixed or robot-mounted) was incorrectly selected in the calibration wizard.
 * The calibration poses don’t comply with the recommendations.
-* If you are integrating a new robot brand with DaoAI Vision Studio, there might be an incompatability in the way poses are communicated between DaoAI Vision and the robot.
+* If you are integrating a new robot brand with DaoAI Vision Studio, there might be an incompatibility in the way poses are communicated between DaoAI Vision and the robot.
 Especially the euler order and magnitude for the translation.